Sleep Hygiene

 Is It Really 'That Bad' Skipping Out On Sleep?

+This experience became the turning point for my health.
+It forced me to confront the unsustainable habits I had adopted, such as sacrificing sleep for productivity.
+I realised that without proper rest, my body and mind couldn’t function at their best, no matter how determined I was.
+From that point forward, I committed to prioritising sleep as a non-negotiable foundation for my wellbeing and productivity.
+It all caught up with me right then and there.
 Leading up to this, I thought I had been excelling at being highly productive and managing my workload.
-I gained more time in my schedule by reducing time spent sleeping.
+I gained more time in my schedule by reducing the hours I dedicated to sleep.
 However, I was far from functioning optimally, let alone working to the best of my capacity.

 What does the research say?